 Resource efficiency, driven by Northrop Grumman's environmental sustainability program and 2020 goals, creates an opportunity for reduced operating costs at our sites.
 Each year we invest in our infrastructure through energy efficiency and greenhouse gas emissions reductions projects, reducing the cost of our operations and minimizing our environmental footprint across all of our global operations.
-These investments drive performance towards our 2020 greenhouse gas reduction goal of 30% from a 2010 base year and reduce operation costs.
+For example, we have 15 certified green buildings in our portfolio totaling more than 2.5 million square feet of floor space certified to Energy Star and LEED standards.
+Investments in projects such as these drive performance towards our 2020 greenhouse gas reduction goal of 30% from a 2010 base year and reduce operation costs.